 Here at The Pittsburgh Juice Company we are passionate about making healthy living tasty and fun.
-Since we opened four years ago with a seven-item menu, we have expanded our offerings to over thirty different beverages and a variety of small bites.
+Since we started in 2013 with a seven-item menu, we have expanded our offerings to over thirty different beverages and a variety of food items.
 Despite our growth, we are committed to maintaining the utmost artisanal quality.
-Everything at The Pittsburgh Juice Company is made with whole, organic, raw, and vegan ingredients, ensuring that each item is both flavorful and nutritious.
+Everything at The Pittsburgh Juice Company is made with whole, organic, raw, and vegan ingredients, ensuring that each item is both flavorful, nutritious and consistent in flavor.

-In our first blog post, we'll get right into it: What is cold-pressed juice and how does it compare to other juices?
+In this blog post, we'll get right into it: What is cold-pressed juice and how does it compare to other juices?

 In general, there are two ways to go about fresh juicing: cold-pressed or centrifugal.
 Cold-press juicing requires either a masticating or hydraulic juicer.
 At home juicing is usually done with a traditional centrifugal juice extractor.
 Heat (through friction from fast moving parts) generated by centrifugal juice extractors has been shown to denature enzymes and quickly diminish nutrients.
 However, if you are juicing at home and drinking the juice immediately out of the juicer, it is still highly nutritious.